GeoMigrata/dotMigrata/API.md

 }
 ```

-**Note:** To use custom stability criteria, you would need to extend `SimulationEngine` or create a custom
+To use custom stability criteria, you would need to extend `SimulationEngine` or create a custom
 implementation.

 ### Snapshot Validation